-Chemical engineering is all about changing raw materials by altering the chemical, biochemical or physical state of a substance to create everything from face creams to fuels, metals to paper, plastics to synthetic fibres.
-These products are in every shop, office and home, and many of the companies that manufacture them are household names.
+Chemical engineering is all about changing raw materials by altering the chemical, biochemical or physical state of a substance to create everything from face creams to fuels, metals to paper, plastics to synthetic fibres and drugs.
+This course will expose you to the fundamental science and mathematics underpinning process engineering concepts, alongside specialised modules to equip you for a career in the chemical and related process industries.

-In years one and two, you will be exposed to the fundamental science and mathematics underpinning a wide range of process engineering concepts, such as mass and energy balances, thermodynamics, fluid mechanics, materials science and process modelling.
-There will also be plenty of opportunities for you to put that knowledge into practice in design and laboratory work.
+You’ll cover topics such as mass and energy balances, thermodynamics, fluid mechanics, materials science and process modeling, as well as having plenty of opportunities to put that knowledge into practice in design and laboratory work.

-In year three, you will study more specialised modules covering a wide range of chemical engineering topics, such as separation processes, reaction engineering, particle process engineering and process control.
+In year 3, you’ll build on this knowledge and study more specialised modules, covering a wide range of chemical engineering topics such as separation processes, reaction engineering, particle process engineering, process control and a major design project.

-In year four (MEng), you will carry out an individual research project, which will enable you to investigate an industry-related topic in depth.
-Additionally, you will study research-informed modules covering topics such as product design and development, modelling and simulation, advances in chemical engineering and advanced reaction engineering.
+If you continue into Year 4 for the MEng qualification, you’ll carry out an individual research project that investigates an industry-related topic in depth.
+Masters-level modules informed by research interests across the School will allow you to develop sophisticated knowledge of topics such as product design and development, modelling and simulation, advances in chemical engineering and advanced reaction engineering.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.